jaimetur/PhotoMigrator/help/05-icloud-takeout.md

 - `--icloud-no-albums-folders-structure`: structure for `ALL_PHOTOS`
 - `--icloud-no-symbolic-albums`: copy files instead of creating symlinks in albums
 - `--icloud-include-memories`: also build folders from `Memories/*.csv`
+- `--icloud-prefer-native-exif-writer`: prefer the native EXIF writer for supported photo files and fall back to `ExifTool` otherwise

 Tip:
 - In the Web Interface, TUI, and GUI this option is pre-selected by default.
+- The `Prefer native EXIF writer when possible` option is also pre-selected by default in the Web Interface, TUI, and GUI.
+In CLI it remains opt-in.

 ## Expected output